agude/agude.github.io/_drafts/2023-04-10-good_uses_for_large_language_mo_models.md

 an integral where the solution can be verified by taking its derivative.

 Large language models are particularly useful for exactly these types of
-tasks: _where generating a solution is hard, but verifying it is easy_.
+tasks: **where generating a solution is hard, but verifying it is easy**.
 Editing a paragraph is a prime example of this kind of task since writing multiple versions is time-consuming, whereas verifying the quality of a single paragraph can be done quickly.

 ## What Are They Bad For?

+LLMs are **bad for problems where verification is hard** compared to the generation of an answer.

 Some people are using LLMs as a replacement for search engines.
 This is a perfect example of a **bad use** of the technology because verifying the accuracy of the information provided by the model takes time and effort.
-In fact, it often involves additional searches to confirm the validity of the answer, which defeats the purpose of using an LLM.
+In fact, it often involves additional searches to confirm the validity of the answer, which defeats the purpose of using an LLM in the first place.